Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Distribution of Errors

+Figures \ref{fig:Inst_Str_D} and \ref{fig:Inst_Str_U} illustrate the results (that is, the estimated $h(.)$) from regression of the confounding covariate over the chosen instrument for the two directions of train flows at all analysed stations.

+From these figures, we notice a strong correlation between the instrument and the confounding covariate.
+These figures provide supporting evidence that the selected instruments satisfy the relevance condition.

-\subsection{Distribution of Errors}
+\section{Distribution of Errors}

-Figure \ref{fig:Err_Dist} shows the contour plot of the joint distribution of errors from the second stage ($\epsilon_2$) and the first stage ($\epsilon_1$) for both directions of train flows at Prince Edward Station.
+Figures \ref{fig:Err_Dist_D} and \ref{fig:Err_Dist_U} show the contour plot of the joint distribution of errors from the second stage ($\epsilon_2$) and the first stage ($\epsilon_1$) for both directions of train flows at all analysed stations.
 From these figures, we observe the joint error distribution is bi-modal.

 The results suggest that the estimates of $S(.)$ from traditional econometric methods could have poor finite sample properties because they generally assume uni-modal symmetric and thin-tailed Gaussian error distributions.
-The adopted Bayesian NPIV method addresses all these potential challenges by allowing for a flexible distribution of errors, instead of assuming a restrictive parametric error distribution.
+The adopted Bayesian \acrshort{NPIV} method addresses all these potential challenges by allowing for a flexible distribution of errors, instead of assuming a restrictive parametric error distribution.